ABOUT THIS COURSE

 - Strategies to improve AO2 application skills for topic areas and designing research questions

-- Developing synopticity to support students in linking knowledge from across the Psychology specification and produce excellent responses
+- Developing synopticity to support students to link knowledge from across the psychology specification

 - Helping learners to interpret the questions and produce concise answers

-- What does evaluation in a top level essay look like?
+- What does evaluation in an A/A* essay look like?

-- Strategies and resources to develop AO3 evaluation as a skill and to ensure students get the high grades
+- Strategies and resources to develop AO3 evaluation as a skill rather than encouraging revision of listed points

-Exploring and solving the challenges for A/A* psychology students
+2.00– 3.00pm: Exploring and solving the big challenges for A/A* psychology students

 - Sustaining engagement over two years both within and outside the classroom

-- Building resilience and a growth mind set in order to support the transition from GCSE to A Level and prepare for Higher Education
+- Building character strengths and growth mind set order to support the transition from GCSE to A Level and prepare for Higher Education

 - Reflecting on learning